mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 name:     Blood Taura
 text:     **Provoke**
-          This minion's cost is your General's health.
+          This minion's cost is your General's ❤️.